androlo/sol-tester/README.md

 Need to have Go installed.

-Need go-ethereum on latest develop
+Need go-ethereum on latest develop.

-You must have `solc` on your path for the builder to work.
+Need `solc` on your path for the builder to work.

 #### Installing